 Divestitures are part of the M&A world, but they often do not get the attention that traditional mergers and acquisitions do.

-While divestitures can raise challenges (especially for HR), require exceptional portfolio management, and spark fear in some sellers, they also yield powerful results when carried out properly.
+While divestitures can raise challenges and spark fear in some sellers, they also yield powerful results when carried out properly.

 In fact, Forbes magazine cited a report by Bain and Company which examined 2,100 public companies; the study found that